 - 1. Flared Fitting: Can often be repaired by simply tightening the brass flare nut 1/4 of a turn.
 If tightening does not repair the leak, it may be necessary to re-flare the tubing. - 2.
 Brazed Joint: It is necessary to pump down the system's refrigerant charge to remedy the problem.
 To pump the refrigerant into the receiver, you must first connect service gauges to the system at the suction valve on the compressor and the liquid valve on the receiver.
 Purge the gauges before opening the systems valves to avoid contamination.
 Run the receiver (liquid or high pressure) valve all the way in to stop the refrigerant from exiting the receiver.
-Start the unit and allow it to run until the suction or low pressure gauge reads 5lbs., de-energize the system.
+The system must be pumped down to a vacuum prior to opening.
 Once pumped down, the necessary repairs can be made.

 - 3. Using a mild non-abrasive detergent and soft cloth, wipe the interior lining beginning with the top and working down.
 Also, wipe the gasket and where it sits on the cabinet interior. - 4.
 Remove the louvered air grill and unbolt the condensing unit, then slide it out.
 The unit is capable of being completely removed due to the extra tubing coiled up behind/beside the unit.
 With the unit de-energized, check the condenser fan motor and make certain that it is secure and not loose.
 Inspect the fan blade for cracks and make sure it is tight on the motor. - 5.
 To inspect the evaporator motor, de-energize the unit.
 Remove the drain line from the evaporator pan.
 Loosen the screws that hold the shroud.
 Lower the shroud and disconnect the polarized electrical connection.
 With the shroud out of the cabinet, proceed to inspect the motor mounting bolts and the fan for cracks or excessive play.
-NOTE: In vertical style evaporators, lift/ remove the side cover to examine the evaporator fans, which should be clearly visible and accessible. - 6.
+NOTE: In vertical style evaporators, lift/remove the side cover to examine the evaporator fans, which should be clearly visible and accessible. - 6.
 Using a mild detergent and water, wipe the vinyl gasket.
 Make certain to clean under the gasket to remove any mildew or residue that may have accumulated. - 7.
 Using a mild, non-abrasive detergent and water, wipe the cabinet exterior, paying careful attention to wipe the cabinet in the direction of the stainless steel grain texture.